mjkvaak/ImageDataAugmentor/README.md

 Custom image data generator supporting the modern augmentation modules (e.g. imgaug and albumentations) for Keras

 **NOTICE!**
-Code heavily adapted from: https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/
+This code is heavily adapted from: https://github.com/keras-team/keras-preprocessing/blob/master/keras_preprocessing/

 The usage is analogous to Keras ImageDataGenerator with the exception that the image transformations will be generated with an external augmentations module.